Are You Really Blocked?

 Correct!
 Which means you don’t have to go to the grocery store or keep your legs moving through a wall of defenders.
 You have a vast array of resources and tools – both inside and outside your team – that allow you to clear a path.

 - Service you depend on goes down?
-Fiddle it.
+Use a Fiddler autoresponder.
 Stub it.
 Introduce an early return of hardcoded data before the call is made.

 - Error you’ve never seen before?
 Go to Stack Overflow.
 Talk to your team.